hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/013_freedom.md

 may go out into the world and work as much as you can.
 Mix everywhere, go where you please; you will never be contaminated with evil.
 There is the lotus leaf in the water; the water cannot touch and adhere to it; so will you be in the world.
-This is called "Vairâgya", dispassion or non-attachment.
+This is called "Vairāgya", dispassion or non-attachment.
 I believe I have told you that without non-attachment there cannot be any kind of Yoga.
 Non-attachment is the basis of all the Yogas.
 The man who gives up living in houses, wearing fine clothes, and